baptisteArno/typebot.io/apps/docs/docs/self-hosting/configuration.md

 Used for authenticating with GitHub.
 By default, it uses the credentials of a Typebot-dev app.

 You can create your own GitHub OAuth app [here](https://github.com/settings/developers).
+The Authorization callback URL should be `$NEXTAUTH_URL/api/auth/github/callback`

 | Parameter                    | Default | Description                                                                 |
 | ---------------------------- | ------- | --------------------------------------------------------------------------- |